- Best Practices for Grouping Wireframes in myBalsamiq

 This approach has the advantage of keeping everything in a single project, which is cheaper and easy to manage (once you invite your project members you're all set).

-The downside of this approach is that the project might fill up with lots and lots of Mockups, making it harder to navigate.
+The downside of this approach is that the project might fill up with lots and lots of wireframes, making it harder to navigate.

 Using Multiple Projects